-Find new ways of optimising our operational performance Look for opportunities to grow our core business Make sure National Grid is better equipped for the future Why it's important Our customers want and need us to be more efficient, so we must find ways to improve how we run our business. of tomorrow requires investment in our core and many areas close to our core business.
+Find new ways of optimising our operational performance Look for opportunities to grow our core business Make sure National Grid is better equipped for the future Why it's important Our customers want and need us to be more efficient, so we must find ways to improve how we run our business.
+To make possible the energy systems of tomorrow requires investment in our core and many areas close to our core business.
 We need to future-proof our business against the effects of a changing energy landscape.
 The operation of our networks is already affected by changes to the generation mix, while the needs and expectations of our customers are evolving.
-What this means We have looked at enhancing our productivity and customer experience through more efficient and customer-focused processes.
+What this means We have looked at enhancing our productivity and customer experience through more efficient and customer- focused processes.
 Finding new ways of optimising our operational performance will be an important factor in our ability to compete and grow.
-It creates the financial capacity and the capability for us to future-proof our business.
-We continue to pursue business development opportunities that are close to our core business.
-In the UK, onshore transmission projects will continue to be our focus over the next decade.
-We are looking to develop new capabilities that are essential for long-term success.
-How we measure ourselves Safety performance Customer satisfaction scores Network reliability RoE Greenhouse gas emissions reduction Regulated asset base growth Capital investment Innovation investment metrics underpin all of our strategic loyee engagement; Workforce divers
+It creates the financial capacity and the capability for us to future- proof our business.
+We are looking to develop new capabilities that are essential for long- term success.
+How we measure ourselves Safety performance Customer satisfaction scores Network reliability RoE Greenhouse gas emissions reduction Regulated asset base growth Capital investment Innovation investment l netrics underpin all of our strategic r oyee engagement; Workforce divers